 Similar to the worship degree, students will be prepared to work in a church setting, fulfilling the role of worship pastor.
-In addition to some exposure to modern styles of worship, the focus will be on traditional worship forms.
-This program will give students the professional skills needed to plan and facilitate worship experiences, build and administrate a worship department, direct a choir, rehearse and lead a praise band, and develop a biblically based philosophy of worship.
+In addition to some exposure to modern styles of worship, the focus will be on traditional worship forms..

-Bachelor of Science in Music with a Concentration in Music Technology
+Music with a Concentration in Music Ministry Learning Goals